Spending bill helps retirees and boosts financial sector - ExBulletin

 Daniel Halperin, a Harvard law professor who specializes in tax policy and retirement savings, said one of the most obvious benefits for the industry is the provision that gradually raises the age of mandatory distributions from 72 to 75 years old.
 The goal is to leave that money there for as long as possible, to collect administrative costs, he said.
 For people who saved $5-7-10 million, companies continue to collect fees.
 It’s crazy to allow them to leave it there.

-Companies like BlackRock Funds Services Group, Prudential Financial, Pacific Life Insurance, and business lobby groups like the Business Roundtable and the American Council of Life Insurers are just a few of the entities that have lobbied lawmakers on Secure 2.0, according to Senate lobbying disclosures.
+Companies such as BlackRock Funds Services Group, Prudential Financial, Pacific Life Insurance and business lobby groups such as Business Roundtable and American Council of Life Insurers are just a few of the entities that have lobbied lawmakers on Secure 2.0, the Senate lobbying disclosures Pin up.

-Katherine DeBerry, a representative for Prudential, said the company applauds the adoption of Secure 2.0, saying it “will help ensure that employees’ retirement savings last a lifetime.
+Katherine DeBerry, a representative for Prudential, said the company applauds the adoption of Secure 2.0, saying it will help ensure employees’ retirement savings last a lifetime.

 A representative for Blackrock declined to comment, and Pacific Life, the Business Roundtable and the American Council of Life Insurers did not respond to requests for comment from The Associated Press.
 Disclosure forms only require minimal information about the result sought by lobbyists.